cacophony-wj/licentia_black/NEEDS.md

 #### Toggles

-Click the "X" nest to "Start Keep It Clean."
+Click the "X" next to "Start Keep It Clean."

 Close the MCM and wait for all messages to stop.
 You are now ready to stink in Skyrim.